codebyankita/Go-course-Udemy/README.md

 🔄 Renamed (e.g., to .txt), so Go won’t try to compile it.

-📁 Moved into a subfolder like basics/, and its package line is updated to match the folder (package basics).
+📁 Moved into a subfolder like main/, and its package line is updated to match the folder (package main).

 This is done intentionally to keep the learning experience clean and prevent errors like multiple main() declarations.